influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

     {{% note %}}
-This PEM-formatted bundle file is *not* the certificate that InfluxDB uses to host its own TLS endpoints.
+This PEM-formatted bundle file is *not* the certificate that InfluxDB uses to secure its own TLS endpoints.
 This bundle establishes a chain of trust for the external services that InfluxDB depends on.
     {{% /note %}}